xMansour/Storefront-Backend/README.md

 TOKEN_PRIVATE_KEY = x@AxcvS5569@gafd$
 ```

 Then add a database.json file in the root directory and set the missing paramters
+The Database runs at the default port: `5432`.
+If you want to change it, you can add a `"port"` key in the database.json file below and give it the prefered value but not `3000` since it it used for the server.

 ```
 {